-The Faculty of Dentistry Academic Progress Committees (one for Year 4 DHDP students, one for Years 1, 2 and 3 DHDP students and one for each year of the DMD program) consists of Module/course Coordinators/Course Instructors (or their designates), the Associate Dean of Students (or designate), and invited guests at the discretion of the Chair, and Department Heads (ex officio), and in the case of the DHDP, the Program Director or designate.
-The Associate Dean of Students (or designate) and invited guests are nonvoting members, and are present to present information to APC members of any extenuating circumstances that may inform Committee decisions.
-The Associate Dean of Students (or designate) and invited guests are not part of the decision process.
+The Faculty of Dentistry Academic Progress Committees (one for Year 4 DHDP students, one for Years 1, 2 and 3 DHDP students and one for each year of the DMD program) consists of Module/course Coordinators/Course Instructors (or their designates), the Associate Dean, Academic, DHDP Director (or designate), and invited guests at the discretion of the Chair, and Department Heads (ex officio).
+The DHDP Director (or designate) and invited guests are non-voting members, and are present to present information to APC members of any extenuating circumstances that may inform Committee decisions.
+The DHDP Director (or designate) and invited guests are not part of the decision process.
 All other faculty Committee members are eligible to vote on Committee decisions.
-Each Committee is chaired by the Senior Associate Dean.
+Each Committee is chaired by the Associate Dean, Academic or designate.